Rong-Ding/ModellingHumanReading/README.md

 ## 📖 Modelling Human Reading
 This repository contains scripts for the two Python-based modelling projects (Assignments 1 and 2), where **semantic models** (_Word2Vec_) and **recurrent neural networks** (that is, simple recurrent networks (SRNs) and long-short-term memory (LSTM) models) were trained to simulate and interpret human reading.

-Modelling how humans process and interpret language provides valuable insights into **cognitive behaviour**.
-This, for example, could help **neuropsychologists** better understand language processing impairments, such as in aphasia or autism spectrum disorders.
-In practical applications, understanding human reading performance via computational models improves **language learning technologies** (e.g., Duolingo, Babbel) by making them more tailored to real cognitive patterns.
-Specifically, using perplexity to measure how well a model fits a learner’s reading process could enable the development of better **adaptive learning systems**.
+**Impact**: Modelling how humans process and interpret language provides valuable insights into **neuro-cognitive behaviour**.
+This could help **neuropsychologists** better understand language processing impairments, such as in aphasia or autism spectrum disorders.
+In practical applications, understanding human reading performance via modelling improves **language learning technologies** (e.g., Duolingo, Babbel), by making them more tailored as **adaptive learning systems** to real cognitive patterns.

 ### Assignment 1: Semantic models (Word2Vec) in handling word semantics
 - Training: CBOW Word2Vec models on a large English corpus (ENCOW) with 16 billion words; _hidden layer size_ and _context window_ varied